 Why am I unable to open an e-mail attachment?

-Note: This document is for people who have received an attachment in an e-mail but cannot open it.
-If the attachment is missing or not available see our I can't receive any e-mail attachments page.
+This page is for people who cannot open an e-mail attachment.
+If the attachment is missing or not available, see: Why can't I receive any e-mail attachments?

 Unrecognized file format

 One of the most common reasons users can't open an e-mail attachment is because their computer doesn't have the necessary program installed to recognize the file format.
 For example, if someone is sending you a PSD (Photoshop document) image file (.psd file extension), and you don't have Adobe Photoshop or another program that supports it, the image cannot be opened.

 In this situation, we recommend you have the sender save the file in a different, more common format.
 With our image example above, good alternatives are the JPEG (.jpg or .jpeg) or PNG (.png) file types.
 Once the sender has selected a file format you know you can open, have them re-send the attachment.